401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-31/week6.project/README.md

     - Fetches messages from a local backend server when the component mounts and displays them to the user.
     - Can POST a new `Message` using a form.
     - Connects to open `socket.io` connection from a local backend server.
+        - Listens for a `MESSAGE_POST` event from the backend and adds them to the displayed messages.
 - Styling with SASS!
     - Style your components with whatever Styling specs make you happy :)